VaikunthB/Tools-Project---Group-13/README.md

 After all calculations are complete, the information is converted into a StdOut JSON object, which is then printed.

 ### analyzer.py

+This file contains the various different functions to classify the song.
+The first few functions use regex to identify song names, artists and the ID.

+The other analyzing functions for mood, length, complexity, child-friendliness use song lyrics and average values as inputs and then find its dimension.
+The dimension is calculated on a relative basis, i.e. each song is given a dimension based on its percentile value in the library.

+### average_calculator.py

+This file contains the various functions to calculate the characterization value of all songs in the folder and store the in a list.
+This serves as a preprocessor for the analzyer function.

+### stopwords.py

+This file contains lists of words used for comparison.
+There are four lists, love words, stopwords, positive words and negative words.

+### file_extractor.py

+This file contains an extractor function to reduce the multiple usage of reading the text files.

+### testing.py

+This file contains unittesting to check if the analyzer functions are running effectively, as well as the main.py file.